Stiicer/Challenge-1/README.md

 ## Installation

 Using the inproperly syntaxed code I looked for redundancies withing the CSS and HTML.
 After cleaning up the CSS I moved onto the HTML.
-The code had little to no specificaions instead used
+The code had little to no specificaions instead used broad designations such as div.
+I corrected these by using proper HTML semantic elements.

 ## Usage

-The website can be used to learn more about HTML CSS and JAVASCRIPT
+This website displays services offered by Horiseon

 ## Credits